OctopusDeploy/blog/blog/2017-05/octopuses.md

 ![Octopus Remote Release Promotions](octopus-instances-promoting-releases.png "width=500")

-At Octopus HQ we have been thinking about the next major release of Octopus Deploy: version 4.0.
+At Octopus HQ we have been thinking about the next major release of Octopus Deploy: version 4.0

-A primary focus of this release will be addressing the scenarios introduced above.

-We are going to delve into _much_ more detail in posts in the coming weeks.
+A primary focus of this release will be addressing the scenarios introduced above, and we are going to delve into _much_ more detail in posts in the coming weeks.

 Stay tuned.